top of page

 This article about the spiritual benefits of fasting/abstinence is a part of the Yoga Practice section of our Guide to Spiritual Yoga for Beginners.

-Spiritual Yoga & The Meaning of Fasting/Abstinence
+Beyond Food & Sex: Spiritual Yoga and The Meaning of Abstinence/Fasting (not Celibacy)

-Beyond Food & Sex: What is the Purpose of the Practice of Fasting/Abstinence in Yoga?
+Mind-in-World: the Purpose of the Practice of Fasting/Abstinence in Yoga

 Abstinence/Fasting: The Spiritual Benefits